julianpitt/aws-info/README.md

 Which can be found in the following table: https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/

 This package acts as a lightweight wrapper for SSM calls to the AWS global parameters.
-Results from the call can be transformed with [jq](https://stedolan.github.io/jq/) syntax.
+Results from the call can be transformed by passing through a transform function as the last argument

 ## Usage